tsusanto/gt/_posts/2025-02-03-chicken-pesto-sandwich.md

 Let the chicken cool before dicing it.

+On the top half of the buns, spread a generous amount of basil pesto, add the diced chicken and add one sliced cheese.

+On the bottom half of the buns, add one sliced cheese.

-Broil the brioche buns face up with the sliced cheese laid on top of the bottom half of the buns.
-Take it out when the cheese has melted a little.
+Broil the buns face up and take it out when the cheese has melted a little.

-Add sliced olives on top of the cheese.
+Add sliced olives on the bottom half.
 Top it with arugula and sliced tomatoes.

-On the top half of the buns, spread a generous amount of basil pesto, add the diced chicken and push the buns together.
+Assemble the buns into 4 sandwiches.

 Heat up the same grill pan again using medium heat.
-Place the sandwich in the pan and flatten it with a spatula or use the back of a plate.
+Place the sandwiches in the pan and flatten it with a spatula or use the back of a plate.
 Flip over after 2 minutes and heat up the other side for another 2 minutes.

 <figure class="align-left">